-In general, there is a gap between the China's sports achievements with the achievements of its football.
-For the Chinese football government, achievements becomes a priority for the revival of the nation on the world stage.
-This article will discuss how China's strategy using soft power to support ambitions of becoming their а superpower in the world of football, where business, politics and sports intersect.
+the Chinese government, football achievements becomes a priority for the revival of the nation on the world stage.
+This article will discuss how China's strategy using soft power to support their ambitions of becoming a superpower in the world of football, where business, politics and sports intersect.